Return To School Guidance For Schools

 Return to school

-The following are educational materials for area school teachers and staff for returning to school as well as a flow chart and description of joint and coordinated management for COVID-19 case investigations and contact tracing.
-The information is based on data from the Texas Education Agency (TEA), the Centers for Disease Control and Prevention (CDC), the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA) regarding COVID-19 prevention, investigation and containment.
+The following are educational materials for area schools.
+The information is based on data from the Texas Education Agency (TEA), the Centers for Disease Control and Prevention (CDC), the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA) regarding COVID-19.

 The City of El Paso Department of Public Health, The Texas Department of State Health Services and the Centers for Disease Control and Prevention (CDC) encourage schools to follow the recommendations below: